eliataylor/robot-socket/scope.md

 ### 2. Move Node
 -    This node will carry several required and optional parameters.
 These include
-  - "Requested position" for X/Y/Z,
+  - "Requested position" for X/Y/Z.
-  - "Speed" in which to move (defaulted to 100%.
-But editable by the user.
-Range from 1-100)
+  - "Move Type" should default to Absolute - Incremental checkbox should be visible for selection.
-  - "Move Type" should default to Absolute.
-Incremental checkbox should be visible for selection.
+  - "Speed" in which to move (defaulted to 100% - But editable by the user.
+Range from 1-100%)
-  - "Acceleration" should default to 100%.
-But editable by the user.
-Range from 1-100
+  - "Acceleration" should default to 100% - But editable by the user.
+Range from 0-100
-  - "Unique point ID": echoed back once the move has been completed.
+  - "Unique point ID" : echoed back once the move has been completed.
 This could be a timestamp.
   - "User Comment"
 -    3 separate boxes should be shown pre-populated with the robots current position.
 These can be parsed from the JSON from the servos.
 Within the node parameters menu, an option for “Touchup Position” should be visible incase the user would like to reteach the points after the node has been dropped on screen.
 These boxes should have 2 decimal place resolution.
 -    Once the move has been completed, the payload will be passed on to the next process node.